GitOwenM/Technasium2021/Verslag.md

 ## Introduction

-We have two different programs which predict how a person’s immune system responds to the proteins on the cell membrane.
+We have two different programs which predict how well peptides bind to MHC complexes, if they bind better the immume system also works better.

 [RJCB: good attempt!
 Better is more along the lines '[they predict] how well peptides bind to MHC complexes']

-This prediction can be used for the development of vaccines, but [RJCB: I think the 'but' is funny, I suggest to replace it by a full stop instad :-)]
+This prediction can be used for the development of vaccines.
+[RJCB: I think the 'but' is funny, I suggest to replace it by a full stop instad :-)]

-two different programs (MHCnuggets and EpitopePredicions) give different results.
+The two different programs (MHCnuggets and EpitopePredicions) can give very different results.
+MHCnugets can predict a high value while EpitopePredictions predicts a low value in comparison.
 In this paper we discuss why these programs output different results.

 [RJCB: Again, nice try!
 Indeed, being able to tell why these programs give different results is nice.
 But this is not the problem (think a Celcius and Fahrenheit thermometer)]